fbpx

 However, be aware that some tankmates like loaches, pufferfish, crabs, and assassin snails will likely attack bladder snails.

-To avoid any potential harm, it’s best to set up a blended community tank and carefully monitor interactions in order to ensure the safety of all inhabitants.
+To avoid any potential harm, it’s best to set up a blended community tank and carefully monitor interactions to ensure the safety of all inhabitants.

 Lifespan